da-crivelli/dls-polypico/README.md

 # dls-polypico

 A Python interface to the Polypico Dispenser system.

+The project is not officially related to Polypico and is not supported by Polypico, but it is published with permission from them.

 ## Getting started